a world premiere by Olivia Custodio, Bijan Hosseini, Iris Salazar & Darryl Stamp

 Cara Pomeroy [Scenic Design] returns to Plan-B after designing JUMP last season.
 Other recent designs include BULL SHARK ATTACK and HIR (SLAC), PERDIDA and FIRST DATE (Grand) and KISS OF THE SPIDERWOMAN and THE OTHER PLACE (Utah Rep).
 She is an adjunct professor of Stagecraft and Scenic Painting at Westminster College and a carpenter and painter for Pioneer Theatre Company.
 BA, Theatre Studies (emphasis: Scenic Design), U of U.

-Puppets in the City [Puppet Design, THE FRAILEST THING] formed seven years ago with the goal of making the art of puppetry available to everyone.
-Puppets in the City offers eighteen shows and monthly workshops for the general public, schools, libraries, non-profit groups and businesses.
-This is the company’s third collaboration with Utah theatre, previously working on (LA RONDINE (Lyric Opera) and RED BIKE (PYGmalion Theatre).
-Puppets in the City is directed by Shelby Rickart.
+Puppets in the City [Puppet Design, THE FRAILEST THING], led by Shelby Rickart, formed seven years ago with the goal of making the art of puppetry available to everyone.
+PITC offers 18 shows and monthly workshops for the general public, schools, libraries, non-profit groups and businesses.
+This is the PITC’s third collaboration with Utah theatre, following LA RONDINE (Lyric Opera) and RED BIKE (PYGmalion).

 Arika Schockmel [Prop Design] has worked extensively in props and costume crafts for theatre, television and film.
 Her designs for Plan-B include CHRISTMAS WITH MISFITS, VIRTUE, THE WEIRD PLAY, AN EVENING WITH TWO AWFUL MEN and ZOMBIE THOUGHTS.
 Arika is in her fourth year as the resident Prop Master for the Department of Theatre at the U of U. Member, Society of Prop Artisan Managers.
 For Charlotte Rose.